engma/ddd-inanutshell/README.md

 ### 2. Customer/Supplier

 * One app context will be the provider of the data and the other will be the customer of this data.
 The upstream will treat the downstream team as a customer which has specific needs to be provided
-* The downstream team will always be treated as a customer and it's requirements will be considered as custmer requirements
+* The downstream team will always be treated as a customer and its requirements will be considered as customer requirements
-* The upstream team will use some automated tests to insure that each changes doesn't break the downstream apps
+* The upstream team will use some automated tests to ensure that each change doesn't break the downstream apps
 * Discussion involving changes in functionality will likely include a representative of the downstream teams as the customers of the app
-* Different demands of different customers has to be balanced and standarised during the discussions
+* Different demands of different customers to the supplier app have to be balanced and standardized during the discussions